 - Proof that the new person can be an investor if a special law defines who can be the investor for this type of building

-- Other act prescribed by special condition.
+- Other acts prescribed by special conditions

 For certain construction projects, you don’t need to get a building permit, design the main project or stick to the spatial plan.
 Examples are below.

 Construction without a building permit and main project

 For some simple construction projects, a building permit and the main project are not required.